How to Start Your Own Dog Sitting Business with Rover

 It’s free to create a profile on Rover, but expect to pay for the mandatory background check — unless you sign up for RoverGO — and service fees with each booking.

-If someone approves your profile on or after March 1st, 2016, those fees equal 20% of your earnings (25% for RoverGO sitters and walkers).
+If someone approves your profile, those fees equal 20% of your earnings (25% for RoverGO sitters and walkers).
 The fees cover support, educational opportunities, site maintenance, and benefits for sitters.

 Beyond that, you can expect to cover general wear and tear that extra pets will put on your everyday items.